On this page

 WARNING

-When using SSE for cross-origin requests, the server-side headers also need to be configured with corresponding CORS settings.
+When using SSE with cross-origin requests, the server-side headers must also be configured with corresponding CORS settings.

 Implementing an SSE Server in .NET